Charles-Zhang-Experiments/PortfolioMonteCarloSim/README.md

 ## Portfolio Builder

 An interactive web app that allows construct and analysis of portfolio risk through web interface.
 This can be further improved with more sophisticated background worker management when risk data gets large.

-For the sake of simplicity and demonstration purpose, the web interface is built with front-end only technology without depending on a server; This puts some restrictions on computing power and in this case also to the accessibility of Yahoo Finance API due to cross-origin access issues.
+For the sake of simplicity and demonstration purpose, the web interface was originally built with front-end only technology without depending on a server; This puts some restrictions on computing power and in this case also to the accessibility of Yahoo Finance API due to cross-origin access issues.
 Ideally for more practical purpose, one would seperate the front-end from the back-end so there is more flexibility in implementation.

+**Later this is changed to a server-client application however the state management is not fully migrated to a proper server setup with multiple-client facing scenario**.

 ## Offline Data Sources (Folder)